scramjetorg/platform-pico-development/README.md

 ```

-Test it, run in console:
+Test it (debug probe must be connected to your pico debug pins), run in console:
 ```
 # openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg
 ```